 - Be consciously aware; a music festival is a great place to have fun but drink wisely and acknowledge your limits beforehand

 Security measures have been put in place, including sniffer dogs and metal detectors, at all respective entry/exit gates.
 Large bags cannot be allowed at the site as there are no cloakrooms.
 Small bags are however, allowed, as long as their dimensions do not exceed 21cm x 30cm x 8cm (width, height, depth).

 We would highly appreciate your patience and cooperation, and ask you to keep the above in mind when entering the festival.

 Our festival stewards have been trained and designated to help you – please do not hesitate to ask for help no matter what the situation.
 You may need directions, or you may have to report someone or something in case trouble is being stirred up; all you need to do is bring it to our stewards’ attention.

 The Welfare Tent shall remain active throughout the festival and houses experienced as well as highly supportive staff.
-They have been fully trained to provide confidential guidance on alcohol, drugs, legal-limit highs and good sexual health practices.
 They will offer you their full support should you require any advice whatsoever.
 For instance, if you feel you have gone past your limits, they will offer a supervised rest and recuperation area to let you recover in privacy.

 Please do not hesitate to visit the Welfare Tent if you need help or guidance on any of the above or need someone to talk to for any reason whatsoever.